wmde/wikiba.se/source/import.md

 Wikibase Integrator, also known as Wikidata Integrator, is a Python tool for creating sophisticated bots that can read from and write to Wikibase.
 It was developed to improve on [Pywikibot]()'s handling of the MediaWiki API and integrate tightly with the Wikibase SPARQL endpoint.

-Read [here](https://www.wikidata.org/wiki/User:ProteinBoxBot) how the developers put WikidataIntegrator to work.
+Read [here](https://www.wikidata.org/wiki/User:ProteinBoxBot) how the developers put WikibaseIntegrator to work.

 ### [OpenRefine](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine)